Skip to Content

 Steel- NitroV stainless

-Handle material- African Blackwood, Box elder, copper
+Handle material- African Blackwood, Box elder, Stainless Steel

 Edge thickness and hrc- .005” and 62 hrc